Becoming a councillor

 - prepare to be challenged on your opinions

-For more information on independent candidates, go to the Local Government Association: Independent group.
+For more information, go to the Local Government Association: Independent group.

 How we help candidates

 We provide information and briefings for people who want to stand as a candidates.
-This information includes:
+This includes:

 - filling in the forms